Kanaderu/iotsite/README.md

 yarn build      # build the production setup
 ```

-Inplace of `yarn`, `npm` can be used instead using the following commands.
+Inplace of `yarn`, `npm` can be used instead using the following commands (these ideally both do the same thing).

 ```
 cd dashboard/